Home

 Emma Blair moved to the Nicholson ranch and then joined the Barney and Gilroy kids in the shinny new white school house located on Dutch Joe in 1933.
 Edward Nicholson did not attended school at Dutch Joe School because the little country school closed and students attending Dutch Joes School would attend school in Savery.
 The building was moved down to Savery, next to the two story school house in 1940’s.
 1st and 2nd grade students attended class in the little white school house.

 The Dutch Joe School was only one of many one room school houses in our valley.
 The little white one room Dutch Joe Schoolhouse has found its final resting place located to the south of the museum property in Savery, Wyoming.
 It holds memories and memorabilia from many of the one room school houses in our valley.
-Once a year, the Friday before Memorial Day, the little white school comes alive as students attend a session in the historic Dutch Joe Schoolhouse.
-We invite you to visit the Museum which is open from Memorial Day-October.
-The museum is open 7 days a week, 10-5.

 Little Snake River Museum